sscretchen/fimsuite/README.md

 hashIt.py
 ```

 > PLEASE NOTE - SHA1 was only chosen for its speed.
-This is a cryptographically broken hash function and I would NOT use, or recommend this in production environments
+Depending on whats being hashed, I would choose SHA2, Argon2 etc. in a production environment.

 | Feature | Status | Notes |
 |:--- | :---: |:--- |